SiulRek/ImageMLResearch/README.md

 ```

 📦 **Dependencies**

-When installing this package, the following libraries and their specific versions will also be installed:
+This package supports Python 3.10–3.12.
+When installing, the following libraries and their specific versions will also be installed:

 ```
 tensorflow==2.17.0